rahulpatel13/aws-serverless-crud-restapi/README.md

 3. Create a lambda function with Java 11+ as enviroment and uplod the code.\
 i.
 Make sure you change the package name and function name in Runtime settings while deploying the code.\
 ii.
-To Deploy the perform
+To upload the code , create a jar file perform and upload the jar file to lambda.
 ```bash
 mvn clean install
 ```